outsidedav/swift/machine_learning/tone.md

 # {{site.data.keyword.toneanalyzershort}}
 {: #tone}

-The IBM Watson Tone Analyzer service enables your app to understand emotions and tones in text.
+The {{site.data.keyword.ibmwatson}} {{site.data.keyword.toneanalyzershort}} service enables your app to understand emotions and tones in text.
 You can use the service to better understand your user's conversations or help users understand how their written communication is perceived.

 ## How it works
 {: #how-it-works-tone}